 Highlights of the Exuma Cays

-The pristine beaches of Stocking Island is great for sunbathing or kayak around a few coves before visiting a beach bar for specialty cocktail around sunset.
-Look for the pole with a bunch of colorful signs pointing in different directions and see how many places you have been to.
+The pristine beaches of Stocking Island are great for sunbathing and swimming.
+The coves are fun to kayak around before visiting the beach bar for a specialty cocktail around sunset.
+Look for the pole with a bunch of colorful signs pointing in different directions; see how many places you have been to!